Ratlines (World War II): Croatian Franciscans

 A small but influential network of Croatian Franciscan priests led by Father Krunoslav Draganović organised a highly sophisticated ratline with headquarters at the San Girolamo degli Illirici Seminary College in Rome, with links from Austria and an embarkation point in Genoa.
 The ratline initially focused on aiding members of the Croatian Ustaše including its leader, Ante Pavelić.

-A number of priests participated, included Father Vilim Cecelja (former Deputy Military Vicar to the Ustaše), who founded a branch of the Croatian Red Cross in Austria (which the IRC only supported in an unofficial capacity).
-He used his Red Cross and United States papers to travel freely around Salzburg, where many Ustashe and Nazi refugees remained, providing Red Cross identities to numerous individuals who lacked identification.
-In October 1945, Cecelja was arrested by the U.S. Army's Counterintelligence Corps (CIC) for his Ustaše ties.
-Father Dominik Mandić (an official Vatican representative at San Girolamo and treasurer of the Franciscans), used his Italian secret police connections to ensure that the Franciscans' identity cards would be considered sufficiently official to issue them Italian identity cards.
+A number of priests participated, included Father Vilim Cecelja (former Deputy Military Vicar to the Ustaše), who founded a branch of the Croatian Red Cross in Austria (which the ICRC only supported in an unofficial capacity).
+He used his Red Cross and U.S. papers to travel freely around Salzburg, where many Ustashe and Nazi refugees remained, providing Red Cross identities to numerous individuals who lacked identification.
+In October 1945, Cecelja was arrested by the CIC for his Ustaše ties.
+Father Dominik Mandić (an official Vatican representative at San Girolamo and treasurer of the Franciscans) used his Italian secret police connections to ensure that the Franciscans' identity cards would be considered sufficiently official to issue them Italian identity cards.
 Finally, Draganović would phone Monsignor Karlo Petranović in Genoa with the number of required berths on ships to South America.

 The Draganović ratline was an open secret among the intelligence and diplomatic communities in Rome.
 As early as August 1945, Allied commanders in Rome were asking questions about the use of San Girolamo as a "haven" for Ustaše.
 A U.S. State Department report of 12 July 1946 listed nine war criminals, including Albanians and Montenegrins as well as Croats, plus others "not actually sheltered" at San Girolamo Seminary who "enjoy Church support and protection".

 In February 1947, CIC Special Agent Robert Clayton Mudd reported ten members of Pavelić's Ustaše cabinet living either in San Girolamo or in the Vatican itself.
 Mudd had infiltrated an agent into the seminary and confirmed that it was "honeycombed with cells of Ustashe operatives" guarded by "armed youths".
 Mudd reported a car protected under diplomatic immunity transported unidentified people between the Vatican and the seminary.
 Additionally, by mid-1947, British intelligence was aware that Petranović mainly helped war criminals.